 |

-Here is an exemplar poetry essay, at GCSE standard, which analyses an unseen poem and attained full marks.
-The poetry essay was written by a student (aged 16) in exam conditions, taking approximately 30-35 minutes to complete.
-This response may help anyone who is struggling to structure an unseen poetry essay.
+Here is an exemplar poetry essay, at GCSE standard, which compares two poems and almost attained almost full marks.
+This student-style poetry essay should take approximately 40 minutes to complete in exam conditions.
+This response may help anyone who is struggling to structure a poetry essay, which compares two poems.
 However, there might be aspects you’d like to change or other ideas you’d like to include.
-The exam question was: How do you think the speaker feels about the child and his experience of learning to read and how does the poet present the speaker’s feelings?
-The question was based upon the unseen poem called 'Slow Reader' by Vicki Feaver.
+The exam question was: Compare how poets use language to present feelings in ‘The Manhunt’ by Simon Armitage and ‘Quickdraw’ by Carol Ann Duffy.

 |